offshoredao/poc-crossitem-dnft/README.md

 In this Proof of Concept we will use Chainlink, to call an API from our Contract, this API will get the `dclwearable_nft` metadata stored on **IPFS** (Interplanetary File System) and also will get the `dclwearable_nft` images required to compose the new `dnft_image`

-Next a representation of `fp_nft` will be created with its user selected `dclwearable_nft`(s) through a `custom tool` that generates and update the new `dnft_image`.
+Next a representation of `fp_nft` will be created with its user selected `dclwearable_nft`(s) through the `Flying People API` that generates and update the new `dnft_image`.

-At the moment, the only missing segment to achieve a visual representation in this use case would be a `custom tool` capable of combining the images from all sources and assembling a final image that represents a Flying People Avatar.
+At the moment, the only missing segment to achieve a visual representation in this use case would be the `Flying People API` capable of combining the images from all sources and assembling a final image that represents a Flying People Avatar.

 The following sequence diagram shows a flow for the proof of concept, which allows us to obtain the entire information stack of a `fp_nft` and its linked `dclwearable_nft` to generate the final image of an avatar by equipping a set of `dclwearable_nft(s)` to it.